robsheely/react-lit-ipsum/readme.md

 ## Configuration Options

-You can pass the following props to the `LitIpsum` component:
+You can pass the following optionsl props to the `LitIpsum` component:

 1\. `paragraphs` : The number of paragraphs to be generated: `<LitIpsum paragraphs={3}/>`